FastComments/fastcomments-docs/src/content/guides/installation-framer/items/framer-step-3.md

 The Framer Live Comments FastComments snippet is below.

-## NOTE!
-Fill in the variables!

-In the below snippets, after you copy them, you'll have to provide values for `PAGE_TITLE` and `PAGE_URL` near the top.
-This is because Framer adds security measures that prevent custom scripts from seeing the page URL.

 [inline-code-attrs-start title = 'FastComments Framer-Specific Comments Snippet'; type = 'html'; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]
 <script src="https://cdn.fastcomments.com/js/embed-v2.min.js"></script>
 <div id="fastcomments-widget" style="width: 100%;height: 100%;"></div>
 <script>
     (function fcLoad() {
-        // Fill these in!
-        const PAGE_TITLE = "My Cool Page";
-        const PAGE_URL = "My Page URL";

         function tryLoad() {
             // some providers change the code snippet to be async const container = document.getElementById('fastcomments-widget');